“Ajin” is the “Batman: Arkham Knight” (PC) of anime.

-And if one were to glance at the outward appearance of Ajin, I'm sure the prenotion to quickly judge it would take hold.
+And if one were to glance at the outward appearance of Ajin, I'm sure the prenotion to judge it would take hold quickly.
 With promotional art and a premise that seem to enforce the trappings of a typical bishounen action romp, it isn't hard to see why that knee-jerk reaction to label it would occur.
 But what we see on the outside, and what we actually get, is a whole other story.
-While Ajin may pattern itself to shows of that caliber, it quickly deviates from the tropes associated with it to become something far more promising.
-This anime is a book that screams one thing while the pages inside reveal another.
+While Ajin may pattern itself to other shows of that caliber, it quickly deviates from the tropes associated with it to become something far more promising.
+This anime is a book that screams one thing while the pages on the inside reveal another.

-What we have here is a fundamental case of man vs 'allegorical' man, something many of us is familiar with, whether we're aware of it or not.
-Every time there's a story that pits opposing ideals of beings capable of human-level thought, (whether that be man or beast), it follows the man vs man conflict.
+What we have here is a fundamental case of man vs. "allegorical" man, something many of us is familiar with, whether we're aware of it or not.
+Every time there's a story that pits opposing ideals of beings capable of human-level thought, (whether that be man or beast), it follows the man vs. man conflict.
 This isn't always limited to one conflict either, as multiple topics tend to branch out from its inception, as demonstrated with movies like Dances With Wolves, or Cameron's Avatar, for the modern viewing audience.
-It's the tale of societal discrimination and xenophobic rejection of anything that doesn't align with someone's own principal.
-These are the stories that advocate awareness by providing social commentary with the human condition used as a platform.
+It's the tale of societal discrimination and xenophobic rejection of anything that doesn't align with someone's own principals.
+These are the stories that advocate awareness by providing social commentary with the human condition being used as its platform.

-But perhaps the most apparent demonstration of the show's deviation from its inherent trappings can be found with the main characters themselves.
-In order to avoid turning this into a long-winded analysis, I'll go over only the two prominent characters highlighted throughout the show.
-They were far from being the most fully realized characters of the 2016 Winter season (that honor resides with Shouwa Genroku Rakugo Shinjuu); however, they were still far removed from the cookie-cutter lineup that would come standard-fare with these stories.
+But perhaps the clearest demonstration of the show's deviation from its inherent trappings can be found with the main characters themselves.
+In order to avoid turning this into a long-winded analysis, I'll go over only the two prominent figures highlighted throughout the show.
+They were far from being the most fully-realized characters of the 2016 Winter season (that honor resides with Shouwa Genroku Rakugo Shinjuu); however, they were still far removed from the cookie-cutter lineup that would come standard-fare with these stories.
 And what they may have lacked in development, they more than made up for with their distinct personality traits and interactions.
-They're simple, but at the same time, subjects who would make for interesting, if only brief, character studies.
+They're simple, but at the same time, subjects which would make for interesting, if only brief, character studies.

 This title proves that even action shows can have some level of thought and planning placed into them.
 It never tried to be something far more than what it was and performed well with the material it had to work with.
 For those thinking that this would be just another bishounen-cock-fight title, I implore you to discard that premature notion and give this show a try.

-There was never a dull moment with this anime.
-With a plot that continued to push forward and main characters that constantly kept me on the edge of my seat, I found a great deal of enjoyment here.
-Satou's actions alone were more than enough for me.
-While the art was a bit off-putting at times, I still walked away satisfied.
+There was never a dull moment while watching this anime.
+With a plot that continued to push forward and main characters that always kept me on the edge of my seat, I found a great deal of enjoyment here.
+Satou's actions alone were more than enough for me to power through it.
+While the art was a bit off-putting at times, it never got in the way of me enjoying any part of the series.
 In terms of quality, it's somewhere between Tokyo Ghoul and Parasyte.
 If TG were McDonalds and Parasyte were a 5-star restaurant, then Ajin would be your local diner.